nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

 NICHY has compiled a curated list of variables relevant to central disorders of hypersomnolence.
 The list covers key domains including demographics, clinical profiling, medication use, (comorbid) diagnoses, validated questionnaires, specialized sleep assessments (PSG, MSLT, actigraphy), and fluid biomarkers.

-!!! warning "Expanding our NICHY variable list"
+!!! info "Expanding our NICHY variable list"
     We are still developing our NICHY variable list.
 If your site collects variables that other NICHY sites may also have, and that could be valuable for current or future NICHY projects, please reach out to us.

 **Check out the NICHY variable list [here!](https://docs.google.com/spreadsheets/d/1ubx4VcJ8pq8DuKaEKq4oYcD3IZ0A9W9TB_aDn3oyLqE/edit?gid=0#gid=0)**